delfador0x42/tiny_rectangle/README.md

 xcodebuild -project tiny_window_manager.xcodeproj -scheme tiny_window_manager -configuration Release build 2>&1
 ```

-A working build is available in the Releases section, or you can build it yourself.
+A working build is available in the Releases section, the .app bundled in .zip, or you can build it yourself.

-It's still in development — more features to come!
+It's still in development — more to come!